 Hochsteller m 3097

-Hochsteller is a wide and secluded rocky mountain belonging to the range called Zillertal Alps (Austria) or Alpi Aurine (Italy).
+Hochsteller is a broad and secluded rocky mountain belonging to the range called Zillertal Alps (Austria) or Alpi Aurine (Italy).
 The summit is located near the Italian-Austrian boundary ridge, entirely on the Austrian side, between Monte Lavizza – Haupenhöhe to the South and Kälberlahnerspitze to the NW.
 A rarely climbed peak until a few years ago, nowaday more frequented in reason of its interesting Normal route.
 Along the climb you can enjoy stunning views over Croda Alta/Hohe Wand, Croda Rossa/Rotbachlspitze, Cima Grava-Hochfernerspitze, Hintere Weisspitze and Grosser Moseler.
 Also the summit views are wide over the surrounding ranges, as Tuxer Alpen, Alpi Aurine - Zillertal Alps, Val di Vizze-Pfitscher Tal summits and the superb lake Schlegeis-Stausee.

 The starting point to climb is Val di Vizze – Pfitscher Tal